 You can create one plugin with the Free flespi account (no extras possible) or two plugins with the Commercial account (included in the base price).
 Each extra plugin for the Commercial plan will cost $20/month.

 Remember, that you can assign multiple devices to one plugin, so even with one or two available out of the box you can complement your entire fleet with extra parameters.

 Plugins for devices are just the beginning of a new era of user-defined extensions in flespi.
 One of the interesting things we have in mind is not only to calculate expressions or do parsing in place but to generate MQTT events and wait asynchronously for the additional message data from a third party.
-Then we will be able to inject data from remote locations into flespi message pipeline, which will open the whole new world of advanced applications for us and for you.
+Then we will be able to inject data from remote locations into the flespi message pipeline, which will open a whole new world of advanced applications for us and for you.